rutger1140/ansible-role-vector/README.md

-# Ansible Vector for Trellis with Logtail
+# Ansible Vector for Ubuntu with Logtail

-Configures Vector for Trellis based WordPress install.
+Configures Vector with Ansible for nginx, fail2ban and haproxy.
 Logging is piped into logtail.com.

 ## Log files